catalyst-fp7/documents/interoperability/interoperability.md

 : Holds the social graph of those participants to a conversation which use the Catalyst platform.

 Comments db
-: Holds contributions to the discussion which are not strictly IBIS concepts: quotes, comments, etc.
+: Holds contributions to the conversation which are not strictly IBIS concepts: quotes, comments, etc.

 Frontend of Catalyst platforms
 : The user-facing side of each catalyst platform will be tied closely to its respective database, and specifying that interaction is a non-goal.
 However, it will integrate information from other services, either as (Pulled) json data, or as embedded widgets.